KDE/digikam-doc/export_tools/remote_export.rst

 .. note::

-    The native url selector dialog is only available if you turn on the right option from the **Misc/Appearance** section of the :ref:`configuration panel <appearance_settings>`.
+    The native url selector dialog is only available if you turn on the right option in :menuselection:`Settings --> Configure digiKam... --> Miscellaneous page --> Appearance tab` as described in the :ref:`appearance settings <appearance_settings>` section of this manual.

 By default, the tool proposes to export the currently selected items from the icon-view.
-The **+** Photos button can be used to append more items on the list.
+The **+** Photos button can be used to append more items to the list.

-When you select right target to upload files, press **Start Export** button to process files.
-You can abort operation pressing **Close** button.
+Once you have selected the right target to upload the files, press the **Start Export** button to process the files.
+You can abort the operation by pressing the **Close** button.